nomad-xyz/rust/README.md

 cargo clippy --workspace --all-features -- -D warnings
 ```

+## Release Process

+### Overview

+We make releases within the `rust` repository specific to the crate(s) that will be consumed (e.g. agents@1.0.0, configuration@1.0.0, accumulator@1.0.0, etc).

+We follow [Semantic Versioning](https://semver.org/), where breaking changes constitute changes that break agent configuration compatibility.

+Releases are managed on GitHub [here](https://github.com/nomad-xyz/rust/releases).

+### Aggregating Release Notes

+- Want to aggregate list of all changes since last release
+- Run `git diff <sha of last release> HEAD -- **CHANGELOG.md`
+- Manually consolidate diffs into a single list for release notes

+### Bumping Versions

+- Bump package versions in all relevant `Cargo.toml` files
+- Bump the package versions in all relevant `CHANGELOG.md` files
+- E.g. for an `agents` release, this would entail bumping all agents in `rust/agents`
+- Make/merge a PR declaring the new version you are releasing (e.g. "Bumping agents for release agents@1.0.1")

+### Making a New Release

+- Visit the [releases page](https://github.com/nomad-xyz/rust/releases) for the `rust` repo
+- Draft a new release using the name of the release as the title and tag (e.g. agents@1.0.1)
+- Include your compiled list of release notes
+- Publish release

 ## Advanced Usage

 ### Building Agent Images

 There exists a docker build for the agent binaries.
 These docker images are used for deploying the agents in a production environment.

 ```
 ./build.sh <image_tag>
 ./release.sh <image_tag>
 ```

 ### Adding a New Agent

 - Run `cargo new $AGENT_NAME`